landelare/ue5coro/Docs/Async.md

 ### Latent mode

-If your function (probably a UFUNCTION in this case but this is **not** checked or required) takes `FLatentActionInfo`, the coroutine is running in "latent mode".
+If your function (probably a UFUNCTION in this case but this is **not** checked or required) takes `FLatentActionInfo` or `FForceLatentCoroutine`, the coroutine is running in "latent mode".
 The world will be fetched from the first UObject* parameter that returns a valid pointer from GetWorld() with GWorld used as a last resort fallback.